gershnik/wsdd-native/README.md

 To install via standalone `.pkg` installer:

 * Download [the installer package](https://github.com/gershnik/wsdd-native/releases/download/v1.23/wsddn-macos-1.23.pkg)
-* Double click it to run and follow the prompts.
+* Double-click it to run and follow the prompts.

-If you prefer command line, you can also install via:
+If you prefer the command line, you can also install via:
 ```bash
 sudo installer -pkg /path/to/wsddn-macos-1.23.pkg -target /
 ```

-To fully uninstall `wsddn` run `/usr/local/bin/wsddn-uninstall`
+To fully uninstall `wsddn`, run `/usr/local/bin/wsddn-uninstall`.

-Daemon will start automatically on install.
+The daemon will start automatically on install.

 To start/stop/reload the daemon use: